mikesol/plzwrk/README.md

     print "Now I'm using the mock browser."
 ```

-## Using
+## When to use

-Plzwrk should be considered experimental.
+Plzwrk is experimental.
 It is unfit for production and the syntax will change frequently, often in non-backward-compatible ways.
-There is a [changelog](ChangeLog.md).
+We will try to document all of these changes in the [changelog](ChangeLog.md).

+Some alternatives to `plzwrk`:

+- [Elm](https://elm-lang.org/), a delightful language for reliable web apps.
+- [Purescript react basic](https://github.com/lumihq/purescript-react-basic), an opinionated set of bindings to the React library, optimizing for the most basic use cases.

 ## Contributing